MacnMan/document_website/Macnman-Doc/docs/controllers/lorawan-controller/1-introduction.md

 - **Resource for Training**

-## Key parameters Definitions
+## Key Parameter Definitions

-Following are the several reasons you need this manual.
+Below are key technical terms and identifiers relevant for configuring and operating your MacSync LoRaWAN® device:

 <table className="parameter-table">
   <thead>